+Looking to find out where to see Mount Cook?
 Aoraki/Mount Cook is New Zealand’s tallest mountain and her distant peak always dominates those incredible South Island backdrops.
-Here are the best places to see Mount Cook and capture epic Mount Cook view photos.
+However, there are a few select spots that are the best places to see Mount Cook and to capture epic Mount Cook view photos.

 Aoraki/Mount Cook was recognised for its splendour and beauty by both traditional Maori settlers and European explorers.
 Due to Mount cook being significant to both parties, the official name has been combined to reflect the unified history that is shared by all New Zealanders.

-In this guide, I’ll share some of the best places to see Mount Cook in all her glory.
+After exploring the South Island’s best hikes and viewpoints, I’ve formulated this list to share some of the best places to see Mount Cook in all her glory.

 Where Can You See Mount Cook From? – The Best Places to See Mount Cook